nimblehq/android-templates/CoroutineTemplate/README.md

-# Android Templates: Kotlin
+# Android Templates: Coroutine
-- Our optimized Android templates used in our kotlin android projects
+- Our optimized Android templates used in our android projects

 ### Setup
 - Clone the project